A Visitor’s Guide To Broadway Tower & Park In The Cotswolds

 Lying fifteen feet below the ground, the former monitoring bunker on the Broadway Tower Estate was built to study and report the effects of nuclear fallout and was one of many positioned all over the United Kingdom.

-Once manned by members of the Royal Observer Corp, the bunker was closed in 1991 and has been fully restored.
+Once manned by members of the Royal Observer Corp, the bunker was closed in 1991 and has since been fully restored.

 Now serving as a tourist attraction, visitors are invited to spend 45 minutes below ground on the guided tour and experience what life would have been like if the Cold War had ever escalated into a greater conflict.